 Curious what to do with water beads for kids?
-Here are 20+ clever activities to try!
+Here are 20 creative activities.

-Water beads for kids make great sensory play activity for ages 4+.
+Water beads for kids make great sensory play activities for ages 4+.

 They are slimy, squishy, and invite all sorts of play both indoors and out.
 We use water beads year-round and love all of these invitations to play.

-So you can get your water bead play on with your kids at home!
+Ready?
+Let’s get our water beads ready to play on with your kids at home.

-RELATED: We love simple activities for kids at home and are sure that you will love these ideas as well!
+RELATED: We love simple activities for kids at home, and this is a fun idealist.